Viiddzzz/realtime-face-eye-detection/README.md

 * The project provided hands-on experience in image processing, object detection, and real-time video analysis, showcasing how traditional algorithms can be used effectively in practical computer vision applications.

+**🎯 Objectives**

+- Detect human faces and eyes in real time using a webcam.
+- Apply Haar Cascade Classifiers for object detection.
+- Demonstrate practical Computer Vision techniques using Python.
+- Provide a simple and efficient real-time detection system.

 **🚀 Features**